1,000+ Opportunities

 “Supporting STEM education remains central to Battelle’s mission of advancing scientific innovation and strengthening communities. ”

-Based on current listing details, eligibility includes: 501(c)(3) nonprofit organizations located in or serving students from Central Ohio (Delaware, Fairfield, Franklin, Licking, Madison, Pickaway, or Union counties).
+Based on current listing details, eligibility includes: 501(c)(3) nonprofit organizations in Central Ohio (Delaware, Fairfield, Franklin, Licking, Madison, Pickaway, and Union counties) developing or expanding innovative K-12 STEM education programs.
 Applicants should confirm final requirements in the official notice before submission.

-Current published award information indicates Unspecified (competitive grant) Always verify allowable costs, matching requirements, and funding caps directly in the sponsor documentation.
+Current published award information indicates Unspecified (Previous awards up to $1,215,500 total, and up to $5,000 per classroom) Always verify allowable costs, matching requirements, and funding caps directly in the sponsor documentation.

 Federal grant success rates typically range from 10-30%, varying by agency and program.
 Build a strong proposal with clear objectives, measurable outcomes, and a well-justified budget to improve your chances.